Global commands and optional arguments

 Current selection: Bios.v1_0_0

-An IPv4, IPv6, or hostname can be specified.
-IPv6 should use the following format.
+IPv4, IPv6 addresses, or fully qualified hostnames can be specified.
+IPv6 addresses should use the following

 iLOrest > login [xxxx::xxxx:xxxx:xxxx:xxxx] -u username -p password